 As with most businesses, flea markets evolve over time.
 They change according to the needs of both buyers and sellers, and they may adapt to the latest flea market trends.

-As exciting as it is to dig through a pile of junk and uncover a real treasure, it's also a pleasure—and it's far less exhausting -- to shop a juried show.
+As exciting as it is to dig through a pile of junk and uncover a real treasure, it's also a pleasure—and it's far less exhausting—to shop a juried show.
 For these shows, vendors must apply and be approved to get in—simply paying a fee is not enough!
 This means that you get a well-curated variety of booths to explore.

 Event organizers are well aware of consumer demand for trendy vintage furniture and accessories.
-Many of today's most popular markets showcase vintage goods.
+Following suit, many of today's most popular markets showcase only vintage goods.
 They're no longer just the less desirable items stacked amidst the real antiques.

-The biannual Remnants of the Past Vintage Show has emerged as one of the leaders of the vintage show trend.
+The biannual Remnants of the Past Vintage Show in Costa Mesa, California, has emerged as one of the leaders of the vintage show trend.
 Shoppers flock from all over the country to attend.

 Traditional antique shows are getting into the vintage act too.
-Ohio-based Springfield Antique Show & Flea Market -- which is known as the antique show where antique dealers shop, branched out with the Indie Arts and Vintage Marketplace.
+Ohio-based Springfield Antique Show & Flea Market, which is known as the antique show where antique dealers shop, branched out with the Indie Arts and Vintage Marketplace.
 The show is like an art gallery filled with treasures from the past and is a favorite regular stop for many shoppers.

 A number of top-tier flea markets have changed their food offerings as well.
 The traditional fair-style fare has been replaced by gourmet food truck selections from their cities' most lauded chefs, caterers, and bakers.